itsmereal/simple-ngrok/README.md

 - 🖱️ **One-click setup** - Just double-click the app
 - 🎯 **Universal compatibility** - Works with any local development setup
 - 💬 **Interactive prompts** - Guides you through configuration
+- 🌐 **Custom domains** - Use your ngrok custom domains or enter them manually
 - ✅ **Input validation** - Ensures valid URLs and ports
 - 🛡️ **Safe execution** - No accidental commands or misconfigurations
 - 📱 **Professional interface** - Clean terminal presentation